twoXes/awesome-structural-bioinformatics/README.md

 the six degrees of freedom (3 translations and 3 orientations) that determine the best relative positions of the two objects.

+A very interesting problem with docking is described in the paper that points to the need to mix the scoring functioon of docking with quantum chemical methods:

+>.
+The relationship between the manipulations and simple scoring schemes used here, and energy optimization techniques needs to be established.
+A major concern is the use of united atoms instead of explicit hydrogen atoms.
+The surfaces will certainly be modified somewhat when hydrogen atoms are introduced.
+Further. the local energy terms will be altered significantly.

 "Docking is a method which predicts the prefered orientation of one molecule to a second when bound to each other to form a stable complex.
 Knoweldge of the prefered orientation in turn may be used to predict the strength of association or binding affinity between two molecules using scoring functions."

 * Pose - A conformation of the receptor and ligand molecules showing some intermolecular interactions (which may include hydrogen bonds as well as hydrophobic contacts